 Heritage suggests customers consider the following when carrying out online transactions:

-If you ever suspect any unusual activity when using Heritage Online or the Heritage website, we would encourage you to call our Contact Centre on 13 14 22, or contact our fraud department via e-mail at firstname.lastname@example.org.
+If you ever suspect any unusual activity when using Heritage Online or the Heritage website, please contact us.

 We’ve received reports that some Heritage Bank customers may have recently been targeted by hoax telephone calls from people claiming to be from Telstra.
 The caller may suggest there is a problem with your internet connection or phone line.
 They may then request remote access to your computer to ‘fix’ the issue.
 Once they gain access to your computer, they will attempt to obtain personal information such as your Heritage account number, card numbers, passwords and PINs.
 They may even try to trick you into thinking you are receiving an account credit and request that you provide account details in order to receive funds.
 Those who unsuspectingly provide their information to the third party may later discover their Heritage account has been accessed by unauthorised persons.